nvim-flutter/flutter-tools.nvim/README.md

 # flutter-tools.nvim

-Tools to help create flutter apps in neovim using the native lsp
+Build flutter and dart applications in neovim using the native lsp.

 **Status: Alpha**

+#### NOTE

+I plan to try and keep things _relatively_ stable but ultimately there might still need to be some breaking changes while I flesh out some of the functionality.

 # Inspiration